fclabs/aws-terraform-exercises/readme.md

 * S3 bucket for backup with lifecycle and expiration
 * S3 bucket with cross-region-replication (CRR) and MFA deletion for audit records
 * S3 Access control options: ACL vs Bucket Policies vs Object ACLs vs Shared Access Links
-* Create AWS Organization OUs with consolidated billing on multiple accounts and Cross-Region Roles
+* AWS Organization OUs with consolidated billing on multiple accounts and Cross-Region Roles
+* S3 notifying via SNS a lambda function to process content
+* Zero-Touch model using CloudCommit, Lambda triggers and Terraform Instances